infinum/wordpress-handbook/Plugin development/Plugin development.md

 Note that plugins are written in object oriented way, whereas theme is usually written in procedural way.
 Object oriented programming allows for better separation of concerns.

+We are also working on our version of the plugin boilerplate which can be found [here](https://github.com/infinum/wp-boilerplate-plugin).

 ### When should I create a plugin?

 Any time you want to create a custom post type or taxonomy, you need to create a plugin.